 This guide kit weighs in at a hefty 25oz (or 15 oz minus the poncho and wag bags that I do not take for backpacking guiding), but when I am responsible for people, the extra weight is a necessity.
 I swap in this always packed stuff sack as needed…and never forget it!

 Rounding out my gear, I tend to have two liters of water capacity for most of my day hikes, typically a Power-aid bottle and a 1-liter Platypus at 2 oz total.
 For a colder weather hike, I’ll sometimes pack a Thermos, but that is not pre-staged.

-Altogether, my basic personal kit comes in at just over three-pounds total.
+Altogether, my basic personal kit comes in at just over the three-pounds total.
 Enough to make sure I am warm and dry in most three-season+ conditions.
 As mentioned, I’ll swap in various items as conditions or purposes warrant.

 For the spreadsheet inclined, here are some handy-dandy tables:

 |Gossamer Gear Type II Utility Pack with trash compactor liner||16||Gossamer Gear no longer makes a version of this pack.
 The REI Flash 22 makes for a similar version.|